 Disclaimer: Please note that this research may contain copyrighted material.
-Copyright belongs to the holders credited above and, as such, recipients of this research reproduce and repurpose this information at their own risk.
+Copyright belongs to the holders credited and as such, recipients of this research must only use the information for their own internal business purposes, and must not publish, reproduce or repurpose the information, or make it available to any third party without permission from the original copyright holders.
+"Repurpose" includes any uploading of the information to Al tools.